 Recruitment and retention both depend for their success on effective screening processes underlying the selection of potential candidates.
-From identifying the best places to source candidates and advertising the role to pre-screening and interviewing candidates, HR Advise Me can assist with specific stages of the recruitment process or its entirety according to your unique needs, ensuring you are best placed to retain the candidates they select.
+From identifying the best places to source candidates and advertising the role to pre-screening and interviewing candidates, Loch HR can assist with specific stages of the recruitment process or its entirety according to your unique needs, ensuring you are best placed to retain the candidates they select.

 When employees are regularly absent from work, this can be due to genuine problems, whether these relate to their medical and physical health or difficult life circumstances.
 Productivity losses due to employee absence can be considerable, with the average British worker responsible for the loss over £500 annually, according to the CIPD.
 Preventing unnecessary absences can safeguard against such losses, and having effective systems in place to monitor absences can also ensure that employers can support employees according to their legal obligations, as necessitated by absences that occur.